 Heat the remaining 3 tablespoons of coconut oil in a large pot over medium heat.
 Add flour and cook for about 2 minutes, while stirring, until it darkens slightly.
 Add onions, peppers, garlic, paprika, salt, coriander, and crushed red pepper flakes.
 Cover and cook until onions and peppers have softened slightly, about 8 minutes.
-Add tomatoes, hearts of palm, tofu, potatoes, vegetable broth, and coconut milk.
+Add tomatoes, bamboo shoots tofu, potatoes, vegetable broth, and coconut milk.
 Simmer for 25 to 30 minutes, until all the vegetables have softened and potatoes can be pierced with a fork.
 Stir in lime juice and plantains.

 For the garnish (Farofa)

 Use the pan from the plantains.
 Heat oil over medium heat.
 Add garlic, manioc meal or breadcrumbs, and salt.
 Cook, while stirring, for about 5 minutes until light golden brown and fragrant.
 Be careful not to burn as it goes from golden to dark brown quickly.
 Empty into a small bowl and serve with the moqueca, as a garnish.